Do you want to become an author?

 Besides, when you finish writing 62,386 words, your career gains momentum.

-You become the kind of writer who thinks of an idea, fleshes their idea out, edits, rewrites, polishes and the rewrites some more, then presses publish.
+You become the kind of author who thinks of an idea, fleshes their idea out, edits, rewrites, polishes and the rewrites some more, then presses publish.

 That takes guts.